 - Full-time enrollment equals 13.5 credit hours (undergraduate) and 9.0 credit hours (graduate) per quarter.

-- F-1 students whose cumulative grade point average falls below 2.0 (undergraduate) or 3.0 (graduate) for more than two consecutive terms will be required to apply for reinstatement if sufficient academic progress is not maintained in accordance with Strayer University’s Satisfactory Academic Progress policy.
+- Per USCIS rules and regulations, F-1 students whose cumulative GPA falls below 2.0 (undergraduate) or 3.0 (graduate) for more than two consecutive terms will be required to apply for reinstatement if sufficient academic progress is not maintained in accordance with Strayer Satisfactory Academic Progress policy.

 - Students in F-1 status are not permitted to accept employment without proper work authorization.
-Additional information pertaining to work authorization may be obtained from the International Student section of the Student Handbook, which is available online at https://icampus.strayer.edu .
+Additional information pertaining to work authorization may be obtained from the DHS website, Study in the States, which is available online at https://studyinthestates.dhs.gov/

-- Students in F-1 status that have completed their program and who have not applied for OPT or a different degree program are required by the USCIS to leave the United States within 60 days of their last date of attendance.
-Students wishing to participate in their commencement ceremony must receive approval from the USCIS to change their status to B-2 (Temporary Visitor) if their classes end more than 60 days prior to graduation.
+- Students in F-1 status who have completed their program and who have not applied for OPT or a different degree program are required by the USCIS to leave the United States within 60 days of their last date of attendance.
+Students wishing to participate in their commencement ceremony must receive approval from the USCIS to change their status to B-2 (temporary visitor) if their classes end more than 60 days prior to graduation.

-Strayer University is required under USCIS regulations and membership in the Student and Exchange Visitor Information System (SEVIS) to report the enrollment activity of F-1 students.
+Strayer University is required under USCIS regulations to report the enrollment activity of F-1 students in the Student and Exchange Visitor Information System (SEVIS).
 Status of students who fail to adhere to the above guidelines will be terminated and these students are advised to promptly leave the United States.
-If these students feel they have an adequate reason to apply for reinstatement, they must contact their home campus as soon as possible.
-The student will be barred from enrollment until full compliance with USCIS regulations is obtained.
+If these students think they have an adequate reason to apply for reinstatement, they must contact their home campus as soon as possible.
+Students will be barred from enrollment until full compliance with USCIS regulations is obtained.

-The University is responsible for reporting compliance with USCIS regulations with respect to a student’s application for or maintaining the current status of an F-1 visa.
-Students may wish to seek outside legal counsel if they have questions regarding their non-immigrant status.
+The university is responsible for reporting compliance with USCIS regulations with respect to a student’s application for or maintaining the current status of an F-1 visa.
+Students may wish to seek outside legal counsel or the DHS website, Study in the States, if they have questions regarding their nonimmigrant status.